riconaranjo/COMP-2402/README.md

 ## Priority Queue

-Essentially: uses a heap instead of a tree, in order to keep a certain one on top (?).
+Essentially: uses a heap instead of a tree, in order to keep a certain one on top.
+So first element is 'sorted' and then rest is unsorted.

 Not good for sorting, or random access.